praveensknowly/knowly/README.md

 ./mvnw spring-boot:run
 ```

-The app will be available at `http://localhost:8080`.
+The app will be available at `app.praveensknowly.in`.

 ## Architecture Highlights